 - Incorrect SWIFT or IBAN codes

-- Mismatch in account name and account number
+- Mismatch in the account name and account number

 Such errors can lead to processing delays or the wrong recipient receiving funds.
-Wire transfers are irrevocable, so it’s critical to provide correct information.
+Telegraphic transfers (TT) are irrevocable, so it is critical to provide the correct information from the get-go.